 WordPress provides you with a very robust platform that allows you to set up and run many different types of businesses and applications, including fully-featured e-commerce stores.

-In fact, one reason why many people are now choosing WordPress to put up shops online is that WordPress-based e-commerce solutions are typically inexpensive (some ‘lite’ versions are even free!).
+In fact, one reason why many people are now choosing WordPress to build e-commerce stores is that WordPress-based e-commerce solutions are quite inexpensive (some ‘lite’ versions are even free!).

 We’ll show you later some examples of using WordPress to handle different e-commerce scenarios.
 For now, the important thing to keep in mind is that your WordPress site can be used to sell all kinds of goods and services, handle all kinds of transactions and integrate with many third-party solutions and backend applications.

 In fact, you can even start with a WordPress site that has no e-commerce functionality and then add online selling and payment processing capabilities anytime you want with just a few mouse-clicks.
 With other web platforms, this would require a significant additional investment in custom redevelopment or expensive add-ons and upgrades.

 Some of the most popular e-comerce solutions for WordPress include:

 WooCommerce is an ecommerce plugin for WordPress created by the WooThemes developers, which is designed to help transform your WordPress site into an enterprise-level quality online e-Commerce store.